The Fantastic Four: First Steps

 Marvel needed a win, and they mostly got one.

-The Fantastic Four: First Steps is the best MCU film in years, which admittedly is a low bar after the studio's rough stretch from 2022 to 2024.
+The Fantastic Four: First Steps is the best MCU film in years, which is admittedly a low bar after the studio's rough stretch.
 But credit where it is due: this movie remembers what made the Marvel formula work.
-It has characters you care about, stakes that matter, and an emotional core that does not depend on 37 films of continuity to land.
+It has characters you care about, stakes that matter, and an emotional core that does not depend on 37 films of continuity.

 The setup is clever.
-Rather than retelling the origin story for the third time, the film drops us into Earth-828 in 1964, where the Fantastic Four have been heroes for four years.
+Rather than retelling the origin story a third time, the film drops us into Earth-828 in 1964, where the Fantastic Four have been heroes for four years.
 Reed Richards has used his genius to advance technology decades ahead of schedule.
 Sue Storm has founded the Future Foundation, a diplomatic organization that has achieved global demilitarization.
-Johnny Storm is the team's cocky flyboy.
-Ben Grimm is the rock-skinned heart of the group.
-They are celebrities.
-They are beloved.
-And then Sue reveals she is pregnant, and the entire world starts asking whether the baby will have powers.
+The retro-futuristic setting is the film's secret weapon: gorgeous production design evoking Kennedy-era optimism where science is heroic and progress is celebrated.

-Pedro Pascal is perfectly cast as Reed.
-He plays the character as brilliant but warm, a genius who has never let his intellect distance him from his family.
-The relationship between Reed and Sue is the film's emotional anchor, and it works because both actors sell the partnership.
+Pedro Pascal is perfectly cast as Reed: brilliant but warm, a genius who has never let his intellect distance him from his family.
+The relationship between Reed and Sue (Vanessa Kirby) is the film's emotional anchor.
 These two love each other.
 They argue about Galactus with the same energy they argue about baby names.
 It is a marriage, not a romance, and that distinction matters.

 When Galactus arrives and offers to spare Earth in exchange for their unborn child, the team's refusal is absolute and immediate.
 No deliberation.
 No utilitarian calculus.
 The child is not for sale.
-The world turns against them for this decision, crowds literally protest demanding they sacrifice Franklin, and the film treats the public's utilitarianism as wrong.
-A child's life is not a bargaining chip.
-That is an extraordinarily conservative moral stance for a Disney film in 2025, and it is the film's best moment.
+The world turns against them, crowds literally protest demanding they sacrifice Franklin, and the film treats the public's utilitarianism as wrong.
+A child's life cannot be traded for any utilitarian calculation.
+That is an extraordinarily conservative moral stance for a Disney film in 2025.

 Now for the woke elements, because they are real.

-The Silver Surfer.
-In the comics, the most famous Silver Surfer is Norrin Radd, a man.
+The Silver Surfer in the comics is most famously Norrin Radd, a man.
 This film uses Shalla-Bal, a female Silver Surfer from a separate comics run.
-Julia Garner plays her as stoic, remorseful, and ultimately heroic.
-The performance is actually quite good.
-But the decision to use the female version feels calculated.
-Marvel has been doing this for years, gender-swapping characters or sidelining male legacy characters in favor of female versions.
-The Shalla-Bal character exists in the comics, so this is not fabrication.
-But the choice of which version to adapt is the editorial act.
+Julia Garner plays her with stoic remorse and the performance is actually quite good.
+But the decision to use the female version is a deliberate editorial choice consistent with Marvel's pattern of gender-swapping legacy characters.
+The Shalla-Bal version exists in the comics.
+The choice of which version to adapt is the ideological act.

 Formula: Weighted Score = Severity × Authenticity Multiplier × Centrality Multiplier